ionic-enterprise/tutorials/docs/portals/training/ios/02-creating-a-portal.md

   - file-path: ../portals-debug-app
     directory-name: portals/debug
 ```

+The `file-path` is the bundled web app directory in relation to the root of the iOS project, while the `directory-name` is the target location the command will move the bundle to.

 Next, navigate to the main project view in Xcode and select the 'Jobsync' target: